Adolf Hugo Magnusson: Legacy

+Recognition

+Adolf Hugo Magnusson received several significant awards and recognitions throughout his career, most notably the Linné prize from the Royal Scientific Society of Uppsala in 1923.
+This award was given in recognition of his groundbreaking work on the genus Acarospora.
+In 1932, he was conferred an honorary doctorate by Uppsala University, acknowledging his extensive contributions to lichen taxonomy and his pioneering research.

+Magnusson was a respected member of several scientific societies.
+In 1956, he became a member of the Royal Swedish Academy of Sciences in Gothenburg.
+He was also an honorary member of the Göteborg Botanical Association, where he served as secretary and treasurer for 33 years, and the American Bryological Society since 1963.
+Additionally, he was a corresponding member of the Bayerische Botanische Gesellschaft.

 Eponymy

 Magnusson has had several lichen taxa named in his honour.
 These include: Magnussoniolichen Tomas & Cif.
 (1952) Magnussoniomyces Cif. & Tomas (1953), Acarospora magnussonii Samp.
 (1924), Caloplaca magni-filii Poelt.
 (1958), C. magnussoniana S.Y.Konr., Kärnefelt & A.Thell (2011), C. magnussonii Herre (1953), Cetraria magnussonii Llano (1951), Cladonia magnussonii Ahti (1961), Dermatocarpon magnussonii Werner (1951), Involucrothele magnussonii Servít (1953), Lecanora magnussoniana Hafellner & Türk (2001), L. magnussonii Maheu & Werner (1934), Lecidea magnussonii Lynge (1937), Leptogium magnussonii Degel. & P.M.Jørg (1994), Physcia magnussonii Frey (1952), Polyblastia magnussoniana Servít (1953), Rinodina magnussoniana Reichert & Galun (1958), Rinodina magnussonii Brodo (1990), Sarcogyne magnussonii B.De Lesd.
 (1932), Squamarina magnussonii Frey & Poelt (1958), Thelocarpon magnussonii G.Salisb.
 (1953), Umbilicaria magnussonii Llano (1950), and Verrucaria magnussoniana Servít (1952).

+Selected works

+Magnusson became an internationally renowned lichenologist with about 150 scientific publications.
+Among Magnusson's influential publications are his monographs on the genus Acarospora, with his works in 1924 and 1929 being particularly noteworthy.
+These publications significantly expanded the understanding of this genus and earned him critical acclaim.
+His contributions to "Kryptogamen-Flora von Deutschland, Österreich und der Schweiz" on the families Acarosporaceae and Thelocarpaceae are also significant.